The High Earner's Tax Code: Navigating the 'Big Beautiful Bill' Over $500k

 Show Notes

-This is the big one.
-If you qualify as a real estate professional — 750+ hours and more time in real estate than any other job — your rental losses aren't limited by the passive activity rules.
-You can deduct them against your W-2 income.
+This is the big move.
+If you qualify as a real estate professional — 750+ hours and more time in real estate than any other job — your rental losses aren't limited by passive activity rules.
+You can deduct them against W-2 income.
 All of it.
-A surgeon earning $800K who spends 20 hours a week running a property management company?
-She can offset $100,000 in rental losses against her salary.
-The IRS has been scrutinizing REPS claims.
-You need contemporaneous time logs.
-You need to prove real estate is your material participation.
+A surgeon earning $800K who spends 20 hours a week running a property management company can offset $100,000+ in rental losses against her salary.
+The IRS has been scrutinizing REPS claims — you need contemporaneous time logs and proof of material participation.
 But if you've got the hours, the deduction is unlimited.
-That's not a loophole.
-It's the law.
 High earners who structure for REPS can wipe out six figures of taxable income.
-The catch: it's real work.
-You can't fake 750 hours.

 Was this helpful?